 An intensive analysis of commercial and non-commercial banking institutions, including theories of money supply, interest rates, and credit policies.
-Pre-requisite: BUSI 3773

 BUSI 3713 Management & Leadership

 An introduction to management and leadership and to the functions of planning, organizing, leading, and controlling.
 The focus is on developing managerial and leadership competencies in the areas of communication, planning, administration, strategic action, self-management, global awareness, and teamwork.